VISC 520 Junior Studio | Project 1 | Project 2 | Resources | One Drive

 The course activities will provide a platform to specifically explore the “Identify/Define,” “ Discover,” and “ Develop” phases of the designing process.
 By doing so, you will see the alignment of the “classic” design process that you have learned and practiced in your other design courses with what business people call the “planning process”.
 Through readings, discussions and a semester long project you will experience the value of designing as a way to solve problems.
 In this class you will produce important evidence of your success as a creative problem solver.
 You will create important portfolio products that demonstrate your intellectual and technical creativity.

-The activities in this course will center around one project involving half of the semester.
+Most activities in this course will center around major project.

 Kick Start a New Direction for a Brand